What is MERIT?

 Who is it for?
 What are the time requirements?

 MERIT (Making Education Relevant through Innovative Teaching) is open to educators from around the United States.
-There are also a few spots for international teachers who are fluent in English.
-Only California teachers (who must have been a resident for at least 12 months) are eligible for units upon completion of the program
+There are also a few spots for international participants who are fluent in English.
+Only California educators (who must have been a resident for at least 12 months) are eligible for units upon completion of the program

 MERIT is a 10-month commitment, starting with our Program Orientation on June 5, 2021 and finishing in late March, 2022.